 For those who don’t know what dollar cost averaging is, I’ll explain, the definition of dollar cost averaging is the process of buying additional stock after you’ve taken a prior loss.
-The rationale for doing so is that, now that the price has been “discounted,” you can buy more of it and therefore, increase your chances of making a profit (or at least breaking even).
+The rationale for doing so is that now that the price has been “discounted” you can buy more of it and therefore increase your chances of making a profit.

-If you’ve ever dealt with a stockbroker, then you have very likely been introduced to this strategy.
-Dollar cost averaging is written on Page 1 of the Stockbroker’s Handbook under the chapter “They’ll Fall for It Every Time.”
+Here is an example.
+If you’ve ever dealt with a stockbroker then you have very likely been introduced to this strategy.
+Dollar-cost averaging is infused in every stockbroker’s fictional handbook under the chapter “They’ll fall for it every time”.
+Here we go:

-Yet, you are awoken from your trance by the telephone.
+You are awoken from the trance by the telephone.
 It’s your broker on Line 2.
 You can’t believe it!
 After such terrible advice, you didn’t think you’d ever hear from him again.
-You’re even more shocked when he calls to tell you the “good news” – that XYZ has lost half of its value.
+You’re even more shocked when he calls to tell you the “good news” – that XYZ stock has lost half its value.

-Now, here’s the weird part – you probably will buy more shares.
+Now, here’s the strange part.
+You probably will buy more shares.
 Why?
-Because you, like most people, can’t stand the thought of cashing out a losing investment.
+Because like most people, you can’t stand the thought of cashing out on a losing investment.
 After all, the point of buying stock is to buy low and sell high.
-Yet, up until now, you’ve done just the opposite.
-However, by dollar cost averaging down the price of your investment, you increase the chances that you’ll eventually break even, if not make a profit.
+However, by dollar-cost averaging down the price of your investment, you increase the chances that you’ll eventually break even, if not make a profit.
 So why not, right?

 Wrong!
-The poor house is full of people who dollar cost averaged away fortunes.
-They kept buying stocks like Enron, Global Crossing and Worldcom all the way down to zero.
-In many cases, they did so at the advice of a stockbroker, who, by the way, earned a commission on each trade that was made!
+The poor house is full of people who dollar-cost averaged away fortunes.
+They kept buying stocks like Enron, Nortel, JC Penny, and DELL Computer.
+In many cases, they did so at the advice of a stockbroker.
+That stockbroker earned a commission on each trade that was made!
 Not a great deal right?

-Of course, as a day trader, you won’t have an outside stockbroker trying to talk you into dollar cost averaging.
-Yet, you will have an “internal stockbroker” trying to talk you into doing so to avoid cashing out a losing position.
-For example, let’s suppose you buy 1,000 shares of a stock at $19.00 and it falls to $18.10.
+As a day trader, you won’t have an outside stockbroker trying to talk you into dollar-cost averaging.
+You will have an “internal stockbroker” trying to talk you into doing so to avoid cashing out a losing position.
+For example, let’s suppose you buy 1,000 shares of stock at $19.00 and it falls to $18.10.
 You’re down $900.
-At this point, your internal stockbroker might try to talk you into buying another 1,000 shares with the thought that you can wipe out your loss if the stock just inches up another $0.45 to $18.55.
+Your internal stockbroker might try to talk you into buying another $1,000 shares with the thought that you can wipe out your loss if the stock just inches up another $0.45 to $18.55

 Hang up the phone!
-Sure, the stock may very well inch back up, but it isn’t worth the risk.
+The stock may very well inch back up, but it isn’t worth the risk.
 Think about it: you’re putting an additional $18,000 on the line to avoid a $900 loss.
-In all, you could lose as much as $37,000 (remember, you invested $19,000 on the first trade) just because you’re unwilling to accept the loss of $900.
+You could lose as much as $37,000 (Remember, you invested $19,000 on the first trade).
+Just because you’re unwilling to accept the loss of $900.